VIad/VGL-Game-Framework/Readme.md

 >-Ability to create both 2D / 3D Applications

+>-Multiplatform - You can create and export your games for web(Html) and desktop(Windows, Linux).

 >-Great Audio Engine supporting formats such as WAV, OGG and others

 >-Extremelly fast render engine for 2D games (3D Still in development)

->-Completelly fitted for java 8 development with asynchronous file loading / writing, callback functions and worker implementations
+>-Completelly fit for java 8 development with asynchronous file loading / writing, callback functions and worker implementations

 >-Wrapper classes for nearly all OpenGL / OpenAL objects